liuqx315/Phase-separation-patterned-ground/README.md

 * R_code fold includes data statistical analyses and figures generated with RStudio.
 ## Availability
 The full codes and experimental data will be aviable once the original article acceptence.

+## Data availability
+Where to obtain the data for the plot?
+We only keep the code here for convenience.
+The data about 2.5 GB will be available at the Zenodo repository (coming soon).